-The Swedish Transport Administration has compiled the following capacity plan in order to maximise capacity, to be able to cater for applications as far as possible in accordance with Chapter 6, Section 9 of the Swedish Railway Act.
+The Swedish Transport Administration shall compile capacity plans with a view to maximising capacity, to be able to cater for applications as far as possible in accordance with Chapter 7, Section 10 of the Railway Market Act .
 Capacity plans shall be complied when temporary capacity restrictions are of such extent that point 17 of Annex VII to the SERA Directive 2012/34/EU is applicable.
-Section 4.2.1.3 of the Network Statement specifies the requirements indicating which trains for every type of traffic are to be re-routed.
-The Swedish Transport Administration presents in its capacity plans the preliminary distribution of the remaining capacity between the different types of traffic in accordance with point 17.